Examples of Deferred Revenue

 The following kind of organizations deal with deferred liabilities,

-- Software leasing companies, Auto leasing companies who collect leasing amount annually for their services.
+• Software leasing companies, and auto leasing companies, collect leasing amounts annually for their services.

-- Insurance Companies who issues insurance policies for General Insurance, Health Insurance, etc. These companies collect insurance premiums as an advance on an annual basis, and they will cover any claims for the next 12 months or as per the policy structure.
+• Insurance Companies that issue insurance policies for General Insurance, Health Insurance, etc. These companies collect insurance premiums on an annual basis, and they will cover any claims for the next 12 months or as per the policy structure.

-- Any professionals who collect retainer fees (Audit firms, Lawyers, Business Consultants).
-These professionals collect annual retainer fees in advance and provide their professional services as per the contract signed between them and the client.
+• Any professionals who collect retainer fees (Audit firms, Lawyers, Business Consultants).
+These professionals collect annual retainer fees in advance and provide their professional services as per the contract signed and the client.

-- Any businesses which collect subscription fees such as magazines, grocery delivery companies;
+• Any businesses which collect subscription fees, such as magazines and grocery delivery companies;

-From the above examples, we have understood that Deferred Revenue is an advance payment for any goods and services which would be delivered or serviced in the future.
-It will transfer to Deferred Revenue accounting head in the liability side of the balance sheet.
-Deferred revenue is also called Unearned Revenue, which will be earned in the future but collected in advance itself.
+From the above examples, we have understood that Deferred Revenue is an advance payment for any goods and services delivered or serviced in the future.
+It will transfer to the Deferred Revenue accounting head on the liability side of the balance sheet.
+Deferred revenue is also called Unearned Revenue, which will be earned in the future but collected in advance.